 Target 155 is a voluntary water efficiency program that encourages metropolitan Melbourne households to use water efficiently, aiming for 155 litres per person per day.

-We’re only a bucket of water away.
+We’re only two-thirds of a bucket of water away.

 Working towards Target 155